Elaine McVey Houskeeper

 My high school chemistry teacher used to say “your brain is in your pencil”.
 I find writing to be more than a way to share my ideas; my thinking is refined through the process of writing.
-On this site I share my thoughts on technical topics related to data, AI, and science, as well as on human topics like working effectively within organizations and the experience of being a woman in leadership.
-Check out my argument for why scientists should vibe code, my keynote on guerilla data science practices, the photo of Jacinda Ardern that brought tears to my eyes, how I think you should use metrics, and what I’ve learned lately about AI for science.
+On this site I share my learnings on the intersection of data, AI, and science, as well as my thoughts on working effectively within organizations.
+Check out my argument for why scientists should vibe code, my keynote on guerilla data science practices, how I think you should use metrics, a new approach to serverless data apps, and what I’ve learned lately about AI for science.

 Outside of work, my family keeps me humble and balanced.
 My two teenage sons do their best to keep me up to date with modern language and culture.
 My husband and I are perfecting the art of the weekend camping and mountain biking trip (or camping and snowboarding when we can get it in the Southeast!).
 My pit bull reminds me that people who sit in front of a computer for too long are boring and it’s always a good time for a trail run.